oroinc/documentation/crm/user_guide/sales_processes_workflow.rst

 Sales Processes Workflow
 ========================

-To manage sales processes of the company, OroCRM provides the *"Sales Processes"* entity records.
+To manage sales processes of the company, OroCRM provides the **Sales Processes** entity records.

-To provide consistent and unified approach within the company, in OroCRM, management of the Sales Processes is straightened by the steps of the *"Sales Processes"* :ref:`workflow <user-guide-workflow-management-basics>` that involves the Lead and/or Opportunity records from a B2B Channel.
+To provide consistent and unified approach within the company, in OroCRM, management of the Sales Processes is straightened by the steps of the **Sales Processes** :ref:`workflow <user-guide-workflow-management-basics>` that involves the Lead and/or Opportunity records from a B2B Channel.

 According to the workflow, the following actions are available for a manager: